Karmabunny/sprout3/documentation/v43-upgrade.md

 A standard `commit()/rollback()` will still capture the whole transaction.
 However, provide the savepoint name and only changes since the inner transaction will be saved/discarded.

+__Breaking Changes__

+Nested transactions are now enabled by default.
+These _shouldn't_ affect your existing code unless you rely on the behaviour of `TransactionRecursionException`.
+However, as we've yet to see any of this in the wild - there could be other subtle bugs introduced.
+Stay vigilant.

+You may remove the nested transaction using the `transaction_mode` setting in your `database` config.

+__Examples__

 To aid this process, a few helpers:

 ```php